openrisc/openrisc.github.io/community.md

 1. There is the web based [OpenRISC forum][] by OpenCores.org, which has been running since 2008.
-2. There are mailman mailing lists run by [openrisc.net][], particularly targeted at Linux for OpenRISC, which have been running since April/May 2011.
+2.  ~~There are mailman mailing lists run by [openrisc.net][], particularly targeted at Linux for OpenRISC, which have been running since April/May 2011.~~ **Note:** Mailing lists at openrisc.net are not available any more.
+Use openrisc@lists.opencores.org for now until this is sorted out.
 3. There are mailman mailing lists run by [by OpenCores][], for OpenRISC and WishBone, which have been running since June 2011.